mudlabs/simple-diff/README.md

       - run: exit 1
         if: steps.diffy.outputs.removed

-  # Other jobs to run...
+  # Other jobs will run only if file.ext was NOT removed.
 ```